pulumi/docs/content/docs/reference/pkg/_index.md

 ### General Purpose Packages

-The Pulumi SDK package is used for accessing the core programming model around resources, configuration, etc. directly.
+The Pulumi SDK package is used for accessing the core programming model around resources, configuration, and other components directly.
 Additional general purpose packages can be used across all cloud platforms:

 {{% lang nodejs %}}